4044ever/Hugo-Tailwind-3.2/README.md

 > **Update Notes:** If you have an older version and new Tailwind classes don't update, change in `tailwind.config.js` to `content: ['./layouts/**/*.html', './content/**/*.md']`.
 Allowing `HTML` in `*.md` files may help too, allow them in `config.toml`

 > **Hugo Note:** Tested up to/with [Hugo 0.97.3 extended](https://github.com/gohugoio/hugo/releases/tag/v0.97.3).
-So far all new Hugo version wsorked for me.
+So far all new Hugo version worked for me.